syanix/SupplyChainSystem/context-cicd.md

 ## Recent Changes

+### Migration from TypeORM to Prisma (2023-11-28)

+We've migrated from TypeORM to Prisma as our ORM for database access:

+1. **Issue**: We were experiencing dependency injection issues with TypeORM and NestJS v11, particularly with the `forRootAsync` method.

+2. **Solution**:

+   - Migrated from TypeORM to Prisma for database access
+   - Created a PrismaService and PrismaModule
+   - Updated Docker configuration to include Prisma files
+   - Updated services to use Prisma instead of TypeORM repositories

+3. **Benefits**:
+   - Better type safety with Prisma's generated TypeScript types
+   - Improved developer experience with better tooling and error messages
+   - Better performance compared to TypeORM
+   - More maintainable code with Prisma's schema-first approach
+   - Resolved dependency injection issues with NestJS v11

+For more details, see the [Prisma Migration Context](./context-prisma.md).

+### Reverting to Dockerfile Approach (2023-11-27)

+We've reverted from using Fly.io's standard buildpacks to a custom Dockerfile approach:

+1. **Issue**: The buildpack deployment was failing with npm version detection errors, particularly with Node.js 22.x and 23.x versions.

+2. **Solution**:

+   - Created a new Dockerfile that explicitly uses Node.js 20-alpine
+   - Updated the fly.toml and fly.staging.toml files to use the Dockerfile instead of buildpacks
+   - Simplified the build process by using standard Docker multi-stage build techniques
+   - Removed buildpack-specific configuration that was causing issues

+3. **Benefits**:
+   - More reliable build process with explicit control over the Node.js version
+   - Simplified configuration without relying on buildpack-specific features
+   - Better compatibility with our monorepo structure
+   - Consistent build environment across local and CI/CD workflows

+This change provides a more stable deployment process while maintaining the same functionality and deployment capabilities.

+### Node.js Version Update (2023-11-26)

+We've updated the Node.js version used in our Fly.io deployments:

+1. **Issue**: The build was failing with an error detecting the npm version: `Failed to determine npm version information`.

+2. **Solution**:

+   - Updated the Node.js version to 23.9.0 in both `fly.toml` and `fly.staging.toml` files
+   - Modified the `engines` field in `package.json` to support Node.js versions up to 24.0.0
+   - This ensures compatibility with the latest Node.js features while maintaining stability

+3. **Benefits**:
+   - Resolves npm version detection issues during the build process
+   - Takes advantage of performance improvements in newer Node.js versions
+   - Ensures compatibility with the latest npm features

+This change allows our application to build successfully using Fly.io's standard buildpacks while leveraging the latest Node.js runtime.

 ### Fly.io Standard Build Configuration (2023-11-25)

 We've transitioned from a custom Dockerfile to Fly.io's standard build process: